UUcoffeeCup

 How is it funded?
 It is funded through contributions made by SNUUC members and friends.
 It is a separate fund and not part of the operating fund.

 How do I gain access to the funds.
 To receive help from the discretionary fund simply speak with Board President Mark Bennett.
 While a record is kept of all monies disbursed, the names of the recipients will remain confidential.
-This is a small fund, but Mark will try to help as much as possible.
+This is a small fund, but Mark will try to help you as much as possible.

 graphic-heart.gif